dfeich/org-listcruncher/README.md

     -   modification by an operation [amount: \*1.5]
 -   **row:** item Z entered in scientific format [amount: 1e3, recurrence: 3, end-year: 2025]
     -   modification by an operation [amount: -1e2]

+We invoke org-listcruncher with the above parsing function:

     (org-listcruncher-to-table listname
     			   :parsefn (org-listcruncher-mk-parseitem-default